 It caught us by surprise that Similac’s No. 1 and 2 ingredients are corn syrup and sugar respectively.
 Kelsey read somewhere that corn syrup actually makes up 42.6% per serving.
 That is appalling!
 No wonder our baby was sleeping through the night at three months.
 She was chalked full of corn syrup, one of the most processed and hardest things to digest.
 Similac says this is the “#1 formula for sensitive tummies.”

-Earth’s Best Formula Ingredients
+Earth’s Best Organic Formula Ingredients (This is NOT their sensitive formula)

 Pricing and Availability